 Community Development Block Grant Program (CDBG)

-Click here to view a 2014 report summarizing the successful 28-year history of Gwinnett County's CDBG Program.
+Read the 2014 Community Development Block Grant Program Report (PDF) summarizing the successful 28-year history of Gwinnett County's CDBG Program.

 HOME Investment Partnerships Program (HOME)